squidgroup/squidSim_vignette/docs/07-temporal.md

 <img src="07-temporal_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-We can include this complexity into the model part of the `simulate_population`, adding the extra parameters for the cyclical effects into the year_cont part of the list.
+We can simulate this using the model part of the `simulate_population()`, adding the extra parameters for the cyclical effects into the year_cont part of the list.

 ```r